theorjiugovictor/rootops/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-Please email security@rootops.io with details.
+Please report vulnerabilities by opening a security advisory on GitHub or emailing the maintainer.
 We will respond within 72 hours.

 ## Supported Versions
 We support the latest minor release.